-The US Should Lead the Digital Future of Money
+The U.S. Should Lead the Digital Future of Money

 Those digital currencies that prevail – both government and commercial – will be gathering points for massive amounts of data about the economic and financial activities of users, citizens and voters.

 Many thoughtful people on both sides of the political aisle are appropriately concerned about misuse of such stockpiles of financial data wreaking havoc on financial privacy and economic liberty.
 Florida Governor Ron DeSantis is not wrong to be concerned.
-In 2022, Congressman Tom Emmer thoughtfully introduced legislation focused on CBDC privacy.
+In 2022, Congressman Tom Emmer [R-Minn.] thoughtfully introduced legislation focused on CBDC privacy.

 Earlier this month, the House Financial Services Committee introduced a stablecoin bill that raises similar concerns about privacy in CBDCs.
 Strangely, the legislation contains not a single provision protecting Americans’ economic privacy when it comes to stablecoins.
 That is a grave oversight.

-Let’s be clear: there is nothing inherently superior about non-sovereign digital currency in protecting individual privacy compared to CBDC.
+Let’s be clear: There is nothing inherently superior about non-sovereign digital currency in protecting individual privacy compared to CBDC.
 Nothing whatsoever.
 Both will be massive “honeypots” of users’ financial data, creating the opportunity for wide scale mischief and abuse.

 It is entirely foreseeable that private-sector sponsors of cryptocurrencies and stablecoins or even commercial servicers of digital dollars, such as wallet providers and others, could be put under government pressure to conduct surveillance, report on activity and disable financial transactions with disfavored groups and activities in the same way that the U.S. government has had full access to everything on Twitter, including private direct messages between users.